-- When trying to squeeze it to see if it is already tender, use a mitten for safety.
+- Also, when trying to squeeze it to see if it is already tender, use a mitten for safety.

 - While it is perfectly fine to simply place it on a plate, you may also try putting it inside a closed microwave-proof container to make it moister and creamier.